 - Optimize product pages to rank for long-tail, high-conversion keywords

-I’d lie if I tell you we also ran a great link-building campaign and content marketing strategy because we didn’t
+I’d lie if I told you we also ran a great link-building campaign and content marketing strategy because we didn’t

-We added the website to couple of directories but that was about it when it comes to link-building.
-The website naturally attracted couple of decent links and that has been more than enough at the moment.
-Also, there was simply no budget to invest into that.
+We added the website to a couple of directories but that was about it when it comes to link-building.
+The website naturally attracted some decent links, and that has been more than enough at the moment.
+Also, there was simply no budget to invest in that.

 When it comes to content, the picture is similar.
 We wrote a few blog posts that got no traction, and we eventually chose to spend the budget in areas that made more sense for the business.